Takitaa/ChatPanel/README.md

 ### Challenged to create a chat-sidepanel with the following aspects:

 1. Please create a new VueJS (1.x latest) project as repo on github.
-   a. use typescript! for the project!!
+   a.
+DONE use typescript! for the project!!
-   b. add "itsatony" as a collaborator to the project.
+   b.
+DONE add "itsatony" as a collaborator to the project.
-   c. create a USEFUL README please. explain what you did. what was problematic and why. how you approached the tasks and solved them.
+   c.
+DONE create a USEFUL README please. explain what you did. what was problematic and why. how you approached the tasks and solved them.
    d. ideally, commit whenever it seems reasonable to you - imagine you're working in a team of 4+ developers on this project.